Windows (Beta) Usage Guide

 Auto-Mount When System Starts

-JuiceFS on Windows does not yet support automatic mounting.
-If you need a mount at startup, consider using Windows Task Scheduler or a similar tool to run the mount command at boot.
+Currently, JuiceFS does not support automatic mounting on Windows.
+If you need the file system to be mounted automatically at system startup, consider using the Windows Task Scheduler or tools such as winsw to achieve this.

 Known Issues